 Giant Cell Arteritis (GCA) is also known as temporal arteritis.
 This condition is caused by inflammation of the large arteries in the head and neck.
 Patients commonly present with symptoms such as temporal headache, scalp tenderness, jaw pain, vision problems, and it can even lead to blindness if left untreated.
 This condition only occurs in older adults, mainly those over age of 50.
 A biopsy of the temporal artery is most often done to make a definitive diagnosis, to look for “giant cells” under the microscope which is characteristic of this condition.
 Treatment for GCA should begin as soon as possible because of the risk of loss of vision.
 High dose corticosteroids have been the mainstay of treatment, but newer biologic medications have recently been approved to treat this condition.

 Anti-neutrophil cytoplasmic antibody (ANCA)-associated vasculitis is a classification term for several conditions, each distinctive but unified by their association with ANCA positivity.
 ANCA is a blood test.
-These conditions are: granulomatosis with polyangiitis (GPA) formerly known as Wegener’s, eosinophilic granulomatosis with polyangiitis (EGPA) formerly known as Churg-Strauss Syndrome, and microscopic polyangiitis (MPO).
-These conditions are characterized by neutrophil cells attacking and causing inflammation, damage, and narrowing of the smaller and medium sized blood vessels in the body.
+These conditions are granulomatosis with polyangiitis (GPA) formerly known as Wegener’s, eosinophilic granulomatosis with polyangiitis (EGPA) formerly known as Churg-Strauss Syndrome, and microscopic polyangiitis (MPO).
+These conditions are characterized by neutrophil cells attacking and causing inflammation, damage, and narrowing of the smaller and medium-sized blood vessels in the body.
 Symptoms depend on what organ system is involved, which can range from petechiae and palpable purpura (skin), mononeuritis multiplex (nerve), glomerulonephritis (kidney), diffuse alveolar hemorrhage (lung), just to name a few.
 ANCA-associated vasculitis can be a potentially very serious illness, so prompt diagnosis and initiation of treatment is very important.
-It is also a relapsing-remitting disease, which means it can alternate between disease flare up then go into remission, then flare back up, and go into remission, etc. Because of the variable course of this condition, it is prudent to have regular follow up to watch for any warning signs before the disease becomes active again.
+It is also a relapsing-remitting disease, which means it can alternate between disease flare-up then going into remission, then flaring back up, and going into remission, etc. Because of the variable course of this condition, it is prudent to have regular follow-up to watch for any warning signs before the disease becomes active again.